The Best Kitchen Knives

 The Nexus uses new BD1N steel, which is a great compromise.
 This knife should resist chipping and other severe edge damage much better than VG-10.
 It can be maintained with a honing steel, but we still think a sharpener like the Spyderco Sharpmaker is a good idea for keeping the edge in tip-top shape.

 We smeared each of the knives with lemon juice and mustard, and after we cleaned the knives a day later, there was no staining or etching left behind.
-These steels are all designed to be very stain-resistant, so it’s not a surprising result.
+These steels are all have enough chromium in the mix to meet the classic “stainless” definiton, so it’s not a surprising result.

 Top performance: Nexus – BD1N